adamzwickey/todos-docs/docs/todos-workshop/README.md

 ### 2. Push to PCF

-Pick a unique "tag" and stick with it throughout the workshop, in the docs and snippets below this is represented by the text `YOUR`.
+Pick a unique "**tag**" and stick with it throughout the workshop, in the docs and snippets below this is represented by the text `YOUR`.

 * Configure manifests for
     * `todos-api/manifest.yml`
     * `todos-webui/manifest.yml`
     * `todos-edge/manifest.yml`
-* `cf domains` - to figure out which domains you fall under, in the snippet below `apps.retro.io` is the cf domain.
-On PWS the domain is `cfapps.io`
+* `cf domains` - to figure out which domains you fall under
+    * In the snippet below `apps.retro.io` is the cf domain
+    * On PWS the domain would be `cfapps.io`
 * `cf buildpacks` - to figure out the exact java buildpack name, its safe to remove the `buildpack` property from the `manifest.yml` files and let PCF figure out which to use
+    * This sample set uses the [Java Buildpack](https://github.com/cloudfoundry/java-buildpack)

 #### todos-api manifest